systemli/systemli-website/content/english/posts/2020-03-15-solidarity-as-infrastructure.md

 ### Group phone calls and video conferences

 The main tools for virtual plenums.
-Your communication will be encrypted and nobody can listen in except the participants.
+Your communication will be encrypted on its way.
+Nevertheless, you need to trust in the service providers, as they're technically able to intercept.
+Therefore it's even more important to pick instances from trustworthy tech collectives.

 **Basic tips**: